 Suraj Pol leads to the first courtyard, “JALEB CHOWK”.
 It is the main courtyard, where the King’s army were welcomed after their arrival from the borders.

 The next section is called “Diwan-i-Aam” that refers to the “Hall of Public Audience”.
 Here is where the king conducts darbars, that is the king meets his state people, listens to their problem and solves them.

 The next comes the “Diwan-i-Khas” or the “Hall of Private Audience”.
 It is the hall where the king meets his army general and other officials to take some important decision and strategies about war, etc.

 The next section consists of a gate called “Ganesh Pol”.
-As the Rajput Kings are Hindus, this gate indicated their God Ganesh.
+As the Rajput Kings are Hindus, this gate indicates the God Ganesh.

-“JAI MANDIR” is also called as “Hall of Victory”, where the Royal Queens welcome the King with Scented water and flowers, after they won the battle.
-This section also consists of “SUKH MAHAL” also called as “Hall of Pleasure”, where the Royal King take rest.
-This is the place where the climate is artificially cooled by flowing the water through open pipes that leads to the garden.
+“JAI MANDIR” is also called as “Hall of Victory”, where the Royal Queens welcome the King with Scented water and flowers after they won the battle.
+This section also consists of “SUKH MAHAL” also called “Hall of Pleasure”, where the Royal King takes rest.
+This is the place where the climate is artificially cool down by flowing the water through open pipes that lead to the garden.

 This section consists of an interesting place called “SHEESH MAHAL” is also called as the “MIRROR PALACE”, where the walls and the ceilings are beautifully built and embossed with mirrors, even more, stunning during nights with the oil lamps.